keithgmitchell/PUMA/README.md

 + Added timestamps to all files produced in the pipeline to the output folder

 ### Version 1.2 (In progress)
-+ Introduced Command Line Interface Version for systems with QIIME2/Musket
++ Introduced Command Line Interface Version for systems with QIIME2/Musket for automizing GUI process for those interested as well as to provide non Virtual Machine version for convenient Linux systems downloads.
 + Automated Rarefaction Depth Option
 + Capability to select output files (rather then produce all mentioned)
++ Add full functionality for automating production of MSA/phylogenetic tree.
++ Automation of the cytoscape portion of the pipeline so it is not its own uploading process.

+### Future Additions
++ Include more tools such as the iTOL tool and any other requested (please create Issue if you have one in mind)
++ Include more file input types from other sequencing services (please create Issue if you have one in mind)

 ## Notes for Developers
 ### TODO